Sugilite Gemstone Information

 Sugilite is a rare purple cyclosilicate mineral that was named after the Japanese petrologist, Ken-ichi Sugi, who first identified it in 1944 in Iwagi Islet, Japan.
 However, this occurred as brownish-yellow grains that were not suitable for use as gemstones.
 A significant deposit of gem-quality material was later discovered in 1979 at a manganese mine in the Southern Kalahari Desert of South Africa.
 In 1980 sugilite was officially classified as a rare gem, which caused its price to increase.
 Since then, additional deposits have been discovered, but since these are small, it remains a rare gem.

-Sugilite gets its attractive purple colour from traces of manganese.
-It can range in colour from pinkish-purple to deep bluish-purple.
+Sugilite gets its attractive purple color from traces of manganese.
+It can range in color from pinkish-purple to deep bluish-purple.
 The most highly valued sugilite gemstones are a uniform and intense purple.
 A great deal of sugilite has patches, veins or layers, and attractive or interesting patterns are also desirable in sugilite gemstones.

 Identifying Sugilite Back to Top

 Sugilite can be identified by its distinctive dark-pink or purple color, which can be uniform or mottled, veined or layered.
 Sugilite usually occurs in massive form and crystals are extremely rare.
 Sugilite may be mixed with chalcedony quartz, or black matrix, which results in variable distinguishing characteristics, such as hardness.
 A combination of traits, such as color, Mohs hardness of 5.5 to 6.5 and chemical composition can be used to identify sugilite.
 Chalcedony has a lower density (2.58 to 2.64) compared to 2.76 to 2.8 for sugilite.
 Therefore, testing for density can separate the two or provide some indication of the chalcedony content.

 Sugilite; Origin and Gemstone Sources Back to Top